booyaa/booyaa.github.io/blog/2019-0012-aws-devops-pro-certification-code-build.md

 ### Pull in the source code

-To avoid adding more steps (which aren't relevant), I've created a simple Rust app that'll we'll use for this lab.
+To avoid adding more steps (which aren't relevant), I've created a simple [Rust](https://www.rust-lang.org/) app that'll we'll use for this lab.

+Now we're going to do the following:

+- clone the CodeCommit repo
+- download our sample app
+- unzip the sample app archive
+- do a bit of house keep to place the sample app at the right directory level, and remove the archive
-We'll clone the CodeCommit repo, download the simple app, unzip the zip and push the code back up to the CodeCommit repo.
+- push the code back up to the CodeCommit repo

 ```bash
 REPO_URL=$(aws codecommit get-repository --repository-name $REPO_NAME | jq -r .repositoryMetadata.cloneUrlSsh)